nutanix/terraform-provider-nutanixkps/docs/guides/ahv-onboarding.md

 }
 ```

-For more information, take a look at our [Github Workshop](https://github.com/nutanix-xi/sherlock-developer/blob/master/automation/infrastructure/terraform/nutanix/main.tf) on onboarding an AHV Service Domain.
+For more information, take a look at our [Github Workshop](https://github.com/nutanix-xi/sherlock-developer/blob/master/automation/infrastructure/terraform/nutanix/main.tf) regarding onboarding an AHV Service Domain.